wemulate/wemulate/README.md

+# WEmulate
-# A modern WAN Emulator
+**A modern WAN Emulator developed by the Institute for Networked Solutions**
 ## Installation

 ```